What are the best types of chew toys for puppies?

 Nylabones are a great choice for puppies, especially when they’re teething because they are indestructible and can provide hours of chewing pleasure for your pup.

-Nylabone makes their Puppy Teething Keys with softer materials designed specifically for teething puppies.
+Nylabone makes their Puppy Teething Keys at Amazon with softer materials designed specifically for teething puppies.

 Their products have raised bristles to help clean teeth and prevent tartar buildup.
 The different textures help massage gums and teeth for better oral health.